SohanBhuiyan/Rutgers-Course-Tracker/README.md

 # RU Course Tracker
 RU Course Tracker is an application to track the availabiliy of Rutgers' course sections.
-When a section is available, it will notif the student and attempt to register under the given student account.
+When a section is available, it will attempt to register under the given student account and notify upon succession.

 ## Demo
 ![](CourseDemo.gif)